eversinc33/eversinc33.github.io/content/posts/sliver.md

 [Sliver](https://github.com/BishopFox/sliver) is an open-source multi-operator command and control framework written in Go and named after [a species from Magic the Gathering](https://github.com/BishopFox/sliver/wiki#sure-but-whats-a-sliver).
 It is maintained by BishopFox and offers a big feature set and a beautiful CLI.

-However, I did not find much documentation on the more advanced features, except for Slivers `help` menu (which is excellent by the way).
-That is why I document some of its features in this post.
-The project is actively developed, so the below is subject to change and may not work in future versions of the framework.
+However, I did not find much documentation on the more advanced features, except for Slivers `help` menu (which is excellent by the way), which is why I documented some of its features in this post.
+The project is still actively developed though, so the below is subject to change and may not work in future versions of the framework.

 Sliver features staged and stageless payloads, implants for Windows, Linux & macOS, malleable C2 over HTTP(S) as well as C2 over mTLS, WireGuard and DNS.
-It also fits all your basic C2 needs: execute-assembly, socks proxy, port forwarding, you name it.
-Additionally, an extension management system (armory) offers some additions and customization options.
+It also has all your basic C2 needs: execute-assembly, socks proxies, port forwarding, you name it.
+Additionally, an extension management system (armory) offers customization options.

 IMO Sliver is a great free and open-source replacement for Cobalt Strike.